 I will end where I started.
 When Paul asked, “What business is it of mine to judge those outside the church?”
 (1 Cor.
 5:12), he might as well be speaking directly to us today.
 He followed with the rhetorical question: “Are you not to judge those inside?”

 We seem to have it exactly backwards.
 A large segment of the American evangelical church is focused on preaching about abortion, trafficking, family values, and similar things to the world.
-They are trying to impose those standards on the “kingdom” of the United States through the political process.
+We are trying to impose those standards on the “kingdom” of the United States through the political process, but are we advancing the Gospel in the process?

 I would not say that God doesn’t care about things like abortion.
 Indeed, God will judge the world, but this is why Paul says it isn’t our business.
 “God will judge those outside” the church.
 (1 Cor.
-5:13) That isn’t our job, as Paul pointedly reminded us.
+5:13) That isn’t our job, as Paul pointedly reminded the Corinthians.
+(At least, not yet.)

 He says we should be focused on the church – the kingdom of God – not the kingdoms of this world.
 Jesus gave his followers the commission to make disciples and teach them to obey his commandments – not to impose those standards on the people in the world who are not disciples of Jesus.